jamesolas/project1/README.txt

 Click the "run" button at the top and a select "Run on Server" You will need to choose a Tomcat server by locating the installation folder.
 Click finish.
-To use the web application, the user needs to go to their local host address (for example: http://localhost:8080/Project1).
+Open a web browser and go to http://localhost:8080/Project1.

 Environment / Technologies
 Servlets, Java, JavaScript, HTML, CSS, JDBC, SQL, AJAX, Bootstrap, RDS, Tomcat, Git, Maven